ChrstphrHll/npc_gen/students/Rivik Connak.md

 ---
 ### Description
 - 3rd year Triton Monk in Elkenval
-- wavy white hair that's parted to the right, Aqua eyes, and Olive skin
+- long wavy brunette hair that's well kept, Aqua eyes, and Olive skin
 - Is Hearty and Neutral, and has Humanity as their ideal

 ### Organizations